weichuankui/share/README.md

 # Author Chuankui,Wei
-1.Gather some case and indicents for daily work for marking.
+1.Gather some case and incidents for daily work for marking.